integrative dermatology symposium

 Moderator: Steven Daveluy, MD

-Panelists: Asmi Sanghvi, MD, Joseph Alban, DAc MS LAc
+Panelists: Asmi Sanghvi, MD; Joseph Alban, DAc MS LAc; Lienna May, MS CNS LDN

 Description: This panel will bring together skin care experts across disciplines to highlight the diverse perspectives regarding the impact of nutrition on the skin and how to coordinate care to provide dermatology patients with nutritional support.